atienzamaan/-MeXE402_Midterm_Atienza-Manalo/README.md

 The coefficients in a salary dataset provide valuable insights into which factors are most influential in predicting salary.
 They help identify patterns like gender pay gaps, the impact of education, and the value of experience, which can guide decisions related to compensation strategies, hiring practices, and addressing potential salary disparities.
 Here are the importance of coefficient under:

-#### **Age**:

-The coefficient for age indicates how salary is expected to change with each additional year of age.
-In this dataset, it suggests that older individuals tend to earn more, likely due to the accumulation of experience or seniority.

-#### **Gender**:

-The gender coefficient measures the salary difference between males and females.
-In this dataset, there is no strong evidence of a significant gender-based salary gap.

 #### **Education Levelt**: